nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-**Foster Family** is a desktop app built for the **foster managers of cat and dog shelters** to help them perform **foster family management tasks**.
+**Foster Family** is a desktop application built for **foster managers of cat and dog shelters** to help the **administrative management** of **foster families**.

 Here are some tasks which Foster Family can help you with:
-* **Store and update** the important details of animal fosterers (people who temporarily care for an animal in their own homes)
+* **Store and update** the important details of animal fosterers (people who temporarily care for an animal in their own homes).
-* Search for a fosterer using _**any**_ detail you can remember of them
+* **Search** for a fosterer using _any_ detail you can remember of them.
-* **Gain insights** on the current status of fosterers
+* **Gain insights** on the overall status of managed fosterers.

-Foster Family is **optimised for use** via a Command Line Interface (CLI).
-This means you interact with it by typing commands in the command box.
+Foster Family is optimised for use via a **Command Line Interface (CLI)**.
+This means that you primarily interact with it by typing commands.
 It also retains the benefits of a Graphical User Interface (GUI), allowing you to interact with the application through graphical components.
 If you can type fast, Foster Family can get things done faster than traditional GUI apps.

-This user guide contains **all** the commands available to you, along with **step-by-step explanations** and **examples** to help you master the use of Foster Family.
-If you are a _new user_, simply head over to [Quick Start](#quick-start) to begin your journey with us.
-For those who are _already acquainted_, you can refer to the [Table of Contents](#table-of-contents) below to navigate to your command of interest.
+This document is a comprehensive guide to all the commands available to you, along with **step-by-step explanations** and **examples** to help you master the features Foster Family has to offer.
+If you are a _new user_, we recommend the [Quick Start](#quick-start) to begin your journey.
+For those who are _already acquainted_, you can refer to the [Table of Contents](#table-of-contents) below to navigate to a section that interests you.

 <div style="page-break-after: always;"></div>